Dubuque man accused of assaulting jogger who rejected his advances takes plea deal

 Greg T. Langel, 23, of 703 W. Eighth St., this week entered an Alford plea to a charge of assault.
 An Alford plea is not an admission of guilt, though the defendant acknowledges that sufficient evidence for a conviction exists.

-Police responded to South Grandview Avenue in late July 2018 after receiving a report of a jogger who had been assaulted.
+Police responded to South Grandview Avenue on July 30, 2018, after receiving a report of a jogger who had been assaulted.
 Aleyha R. Slatter, 22, said she was running near Randall Place when a man, later identified as Langel, ran up behind her.

 Langel allegedly told Slatter she was beautiful and gave her a flower.
 Slatter refused to give him her phone number, at which point Langel grabbed her multiple times, according to court documents.